zer0Trac3/kaliwiki/tools/aircrack-ng_suite/aireplay-ng.md

        -8, --migmode
-              This attack works against Cisco Aironet access points configured in WPA Migration Mode, which enables both WPA and WEP clients to associate to an access point using the same Service Set  Identiâ€ fier  (SSID).
-The program listens for a WEP-encapsulated broadâ€ cast ARP packet, bitflips it to make it into an ARP coming  from the  attacker's  MAC  address  and  retransmits it to the access point.
+              This attack works against Cisco Aironet access points configured in WPA Migration Mode, which enables both WPA and WEP clients to associate to an access point using the same Service Set  Identi fier  (SSID).
+The program listens for a WEP-encapsulated broad cast ARP packet, bitflips it to make it into an ARP coming  from the  attacker's  MAC  address  and  retransmits it to the access point.
 This, in turn, causes the access point to repeat the  ARP